neoslashnet/cert_search_app/README.md

 Through this project, I:
 - Enhanced my understanding of Python and Flask.
 - Built a practical application with a real-world use case.
-- Gained experience working with JSON data and building a user-friendly UI.

 ## 📜 License